How to Send SAT Scores to Colleges: A Detailed Guide

-- Remember that there is a lag between when a college gets your scores and when it adds them to your application file.
+- Remember that there is a lag between when a college gets your scores and adds them to your application file.

 How your last possible test date math looks like this:

-Three weeks for scoring + 3 weeks for ordering tests = take your last before the six weeks before the application deadline.
+Three weeks for scoring + 3 weeks for ordering tests = take your last six weeks before the application deadline.

 Is it a Good Idea to Rush Your SAT Score Report Order?

 If you are tensed about beating deadlines, paying more can always help by paying extra for the College Board's rush service.
 Let's look at the pros and cons of doing so: